kmandziy/events_handler/README.md

 # Rails Project Setup with Foreman and RabbitMQ

-This guide will help you set up a Rails project with Foreman to manage multiple processes, including a Sidekiq worker and a RabbitMQ subscriber.
+This guide will help you set up a Rails project with Foreman to manage multiple processes, RabbitMQ subscriber.

 ## Prerequisites